-Given that processed pseudogenes are formed through the retrotransposition of the parent mRNAs, we hypothesized that there is a direct correlation between the parent gene expression level and the number of processed pseudogenes cite{10810090}.
+Given that processed pseudogenes are formed through the retrotransposition of the parent mRNAs, we hypothesized that there is a direct correlation between the parent gene expression level and the number of processed pseudogenes \cite{10810090}.
 Moreover, as pseudogenes are inherited, the genesis of new elements occurs in the germline.
-To this end, we used an embryogenesis RNA-seq time course to test our assumptions during early development cite{27309802}.
+To this end, we used an embryogenesis RNA-seq time course to test our assumptions during early development \cite{27309802}.
 We calculated the parent gene expression for a series of developmental stages ranging from metaphase II oocytes to the inner cell mass.
-At every stage the average expression level of parent genes is higher than that observed for non-parent, protein coding genes.
-However, genes associated with large pseudogene sance only during later stages.
+At every stage the average expression level of parent genes is higher than that observed for non-parent protein coding genes.
+However, genes associated with large pseudogene families show low transcription levels during very early development, with high expression levels achieved only during later stages.
 We evaluated the correlation between the number of pseudogenes associated with a gene and its expression level at different developmental time-points.
 This correlation improves as we move forward through the developmental stages suggesting that pseudogenes are most likely generated by highly expressed housekeeping genes.